 Some popular ingredients in nitric oxide supplements include:

 L-Citrulline is often administered alongside or in lieu of L-arginine because of its ability to convert to L-arginine inside the body.
-Doses around 6g have been popular in studies and have resulted in blood pressure effects nearly as potent as those seen with L-arginine.
-One test utilizing 8g doses with weight lifters saw an increase in power and a decrease in muscle soreness after the workout.
+Doses around 6g have been popular in studies and have resulted in blood pressure effects nearly as potent as those seen with L-arginine.5 One test utilizing 8g doses with weight lifters saw an increase in power and a decrease in muscle soreness after the workout.6

-Beetroot supplements typically come in just behind L-arginine and L-citrulline in their ability to affect blood pressure.
-Comparing beetroot supplements can be difficult, as some use beetroot powder, while others use an extract, and still others use both.
-And much of the literature in support of beetroot utilized beetroot juice.
-Even so, one prominent clinical study saw efficacy from a 15g dose of beetroot powder.
+Beetroot supplements typically come in just behind L-arginine and L-citrulline in their ability to affect blood pressure.7 Comparing beetroot supplements can be difficult, as some use beetroot powder, while others use an extract, and still others use both.
+And much of the literature in support of beetroot utilized beetroot juice, including a 2018 systematic review that suggests beetroot juice supplementation “should be promoted” as a way to control blood pressure.8

-L-Norvaline hasn’t been as actively studied for its role in NO production as L-arginine or L-citrulline, but recent animal research indicates potential.
-Unfortunately, it’s not as widely available as those other amino acids, and it’s usually more expensive as a result.
-There have been reports about potential toxicity, as well, but recent analyses suggest those were overblown.
+L-Norvaline hasn’t been as actively studied for its role in NO production as L-arginine or L-citrulline, but recent animal research indicates potential.9 Unfortunately, it’s not as widely available as those other amino acids, and it’s usually more expensive as a result.
+There have been reports about potential toxicity, as well, but recent analyses suggest those were overblown.10

-Clinical research involving dialysis patients showed that betaine could regulate blood pressure, albeit less intensely than other NO boosters.
-Additional clinical research found that betaine can lower homocysteine levels, reducing cardiovascular risk.
-That makes it a smart addition to NO boosters for those with both mild cardiovascular issues and a green light from their doctor to try a booster.
+Clinical research involving dialysis patients showed that betaine could regulate blood pressure, albeit less intensely than other NO boosters.11 Additional clinical research found that betaine can lower homocysteine levels, reducing cardiovascular risk.12 That makes it a smart addition to NO boosters for those with both mild cardiovascular issues and a green light from their doctor to try a booster.

 These compounds have been investigated in various studies related to:

-Similarly, researchers found conflicting results in a review of studies looking at various NO boosters.
-An interesting pattern emerged in which more heavily trained participants showed less of an increase in performance than lesser-trained individuals.
-This implies that people who are more out of shape have more to gain from using an NO booster.
-But there are other studies in which well-trained athletes perform a bit better with specific NO donors like L-arginine.
+Similarly, researchers found conflicting results in a review of studies looking at various NO boosters.1 An interesting pattern emerged in which more heavily trained participants showed less of an increase in performance than lesser-trained individuals.16 This implies that people who are more out of shape have more to gain from using an NO booster.
+But there are other studies in which well-trained athletes perform a bit better with specific NO donors like L-arginine.17

 Nitric oxide supplements are popular among athletes because of their ability to help with stamina, particularly as it pertains to a person’s gas exchange threshold (a measure of oxygen intake and CO2 output that speaks to exertion levels).
 Basically, if you do anything that gets your breathing rate up, a nitric oxide supplement can improve your endurance.
 This is true for marathon runners and bodybuilders alike.